 This guideline update addresses the eight questions from the original bone metastases guideline published in 2011 based on new literature.
-It first discusses effective fractionation schemes to treat pain and/or prevent morbidity from peripheral bone metastases.
-Next, it looks at the appropriateness of RT for bone metastases involving the spine and other critical structures and whether there are long-term side effect risks that should limit use of single fraction RT for bone metastases; 4) retreatment with radiation to both peripheral and 5) spinal bone metastases; 6) role of highly conformal RT in primary and 7) retreatment; and 8) whether surgery, radionuclide, bisphosphonates, or kyphoplasty/vertebroplasty obviate the role of RT in pain bone metastases.
+The topics include: 1) effective fractionation schemes to treat pain and/or prevent morbidity from peripheral bone metastases; 2) appropriateness of RT for bone metastases involving the spine and other critical structures; 3) whether there are long-term side effect risks that should limit use of single fraction RT for bone metastases; 4) retreatment with radiation to both peripheral and 5) spinal bone metastases; 6) role of highly conformal RT in primary and 7) retreatment; and 8) whether surgery, radionuclide, bisphosphonates, or kyphoplasty/vertebroplasty obviate the role of RT in pain bone metastases.

 Palliative Radiotherapy for bone Metastases: An ASTRO Evidence-Based Guideline - 2011